AdobeDocs/cc-everywhere/src/pages/guides/tutorials/workflow-tethering.md

   - Full Editor
   - Tutorial
   - Advanced
-  - Module workflow
   - onPublish callback
   - onIntentChange callback
   - Intent handling
 title: Embed SDK Workflow Tethering tutorial
-description: Advanced guide for implementing workflow tethering between Generate Image, Edit Image, and Full Editor modules using modular architecture
+description: Advanced guide for implementing workflow tethering between Generate Image, Edit Image, and Full Editor using modular architecture
 contributors:
   - https://github.com/undavide
 ---

 # Embed SDK Workflow Tethering tutorial

-Learn how to combine multiple modules to create a more complex workflow with the Adobe Express Embed SDK.
+Learn how to combine multiple workflows to create a more complex experience with the Adobe Express Embed SDK.

 ## Introduction

 Welcome!
-This advanced hands-on tutorial will walk you through implementing workflow tethering that seamlessly connects the Generate Image, Edit Image, and Full Editor modules.
+This advanced hands-on tutorial will walk you through implementing workflow tethering that seamlessly connects the Generate Image, Edit Image, and Full Editor experiences.

 By the end of this tutorial, you'll have built a complete workflow tethering system where users can generate images, edit them with basic tools, and seamlessly transition to the full Adobe Express editor for advanced editing capabilities.